gdoshi2/gdoshi2.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Gaurav Doshi.
 I'm a PhD student at the Department of [Agricultural & Applied Economics](https://aae.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu/).
-Before moving to the US for my PhD, I completed my undergrad in Economics from the Department of Economic Sciences at the [Indian Institute of Technology Kanpur](https://www.iitk.ac.in/), India in 2017.
 My CV is [here](http://gdoshi2.github.io/files/CV.pdf).

 My research interests are in Energy and Environmental Economics and Industrial Organization.
 I am interested in energy markets, strategic interactions within these markets, their policy and welfare implications.
-In my current work, I examine the market impacts of electricity grid integration in the US.
-I analyze the short-run effect of grid expansion on pricing behavior of fossil fuel firms as well as long-run effects on entry and exit of firms.
-I am also studying how energy policy and market deregulation affects innovation within the solar and wind industries.
+In my current work, I examine the market and non-market impacts of electricity grid integration in the US.
+I am also studying how market deregulation and long term contracting affects innovation within the solar and wind industries.
+In my work, I use economic theory and state of the art econometric methods to answer questions that have potential implications for climate change.

+In my job market paper, I analyze the short- and long-run effects of electricity grid expansion in the US.
+For the short-run, I focus on the pricing behavior and emissions from fossil fuel generators.
+For the long-run, I examine how grid expansion drives the investment in wind energy.

+Before moving to the US for my PhD, I completed my undergrad in Economics from the Department of Economic Sciences at the [Indian Institute of Technology Kanpur](https://www.iitk.ac.in/), India in 2017.
 If you're interested in talking about my work, or yours, please feel free to [connect](mailto:gdoshi2@wisc.edu)!

 Selected Research Topics
 ----